Lake Louise Inn-based Tour

 On this Canadian Rockies hiking adventure, a Wildland Trekking representative will pick you up from Calgary International Airport (YYC) in between 11 am and 2pm on day 1.
-(We can also pick you up in downtown Calgary for an additional $20 transportation fee.)
+(We can also pick you up in downtown Calgary for an additional $20 per person transportation fee.)
 We will then drive approximately 2 hours to the village of Lake Louise, where we will check into our accommodation for the next 5 nights, Lake Louise Inn!

 Around 5pm, we will have our orientation meeting and your guide will cover introductions, a thorough briefing of our trip, hand out group and personal gear and answer any last minute questions we may have.
 Dinner tonight is at the Lake Louise Inn.
 Make sure you have a hearty one as tomorrow we hit the trail.